Whirlpool (1970 film)

-Whirlpool is a 1970 British-Danish exploitation thriller film written and directed by José Ramón Larraz, in his directorial debut, and starring Karl Lanchbury, Vivian Neves, and Pia Andersson.
+Whirlpool (also known as She Died with Her Boots On and Whirlpool of Sex) is a 1970 exploitation thriller film written and directed by José Ramón Larraz, in his directorial debut, and starring Karl Lanchbury, Vivian Neves and Pia Andersson.
+Made in England by a Spanish director for a Danish production company (Athena Films), it was distributed in the USA by Cinemation Industries, whose owner, Jerry Gross, gave himself a 'Presented by' credit.

 Plot

 Sarah, a middle-aged photographer, lives in the country outside London with Theo, an aspiring photographer whom she has taken in.
 The pair refer to one another as aunt and nephew, respectively.
 While at the studio, Sara meets Tulia, a young fashion model, whom she invites to come stay at her home so that Theo can photograph her.
 Tulia and Theo have a photo session in the woods, but it is aborted after Tulia witnesses a cloaked figure spying on her.
 The figure vanishes, and Tulia becomes frightened.

 That evening, Tulia recounts to her hosts how her friend, Rhonda—also a model and acquaintance who spent time at Sarah's home—commented on being frightened while staying there.
 In particular, she was bothered by the nearby lake, which she found inexplicably ominous.
 Shortly after returning to London, Rhonda apparently vanished.
 As the night draws on, the three have drinks and play a game of cards, which culminates in Tulia and Sarah undressing.
 Theo and Tulia begin to kiss, and Sarah retires to her bedroom, where she stares longingly at photographs of Rhonda.

 Tulia is tormented by nightmares involving Theo and Rhonda.
 In the morning, Sarah chastises Theo for not bringing Tulia into her room so that they could engage in a threesome.
 An inspector, Mr. Field, arrives and confronts Theo in search of Rhonda, who has disappeared.
 Theo claims Rhonda told him she planned to move to Italy after leaving Sarah's house.
 Theo brings Tulia to a local pub, where he offers a man a sum of money.
 Theo brings the man and Tulia to a secluded area in the woods and allows the man to initiate what is an apparent sexual assault on Tulia, as he photographs it.
 The man stops short of raping Tula, and, realizing that Theo staged this is a mere photo opportunity, Tulia is disgusted and demands to be returned to London.